nasa/oceandata-notebooks/README.md

 ### Getting Started

-This collection of Jupyter notebooks is meant to help you get started accessing, visualizing, and analyzing our data products with Python.
-You can learn from these notebooks either by viewing the code and results on this site or by downloading the notebook files and running them with [JupyterLab][jupyterlab].
-If you plan to run any of these notebooks, please read on, concerning environments on which the notebooks depend.
+This collection of Jupyter notebooks is meant to help you get started accessing, visualizing, and analyzing OB.DAAC data products with Python.
+You can learn from these notebooks either by viewing the code and results on this webpage or by downloading the notebook files and running them with [JupyterLab][jupyterlab].
+If you plan to run any of these notebooks, please continue reading for information about notebook dependencies.

+paragraph on "cloud" and do you need it? if you do not have cloud access, you can still learn from the cloud notebooks, but will need to download data (see 3).

-First, notebooks with a **Earthdata Cloud** banner are written to run on a host in the AWS "us-west-2" region, which is the particular cloud which stores the data.
+First, notebooks with **Earthdata Cloud** are written to be run "in the cloud" where NASA Earthdata archives OB.DAAC data products.
+In particular, the cloud provider used by NASA Earthdata is Amazon Web Services (AWS), and the archive is located in their "us-west-2" region.
 Running code in the same cloud that stores the data has advantages, including never having to download the data.
-You may already have access to such a host, for instance through a JupyterHub maintained by [Openscapes][openscapes-hub], [Cryo in the Cloud][cryocloud], or NASA Goddard's [Open Science Studio][oss].
+You may already have access to the AWS platform, for instance through a JupyterHub maintained by [Openscapes][openscapes-hub], [Cryo in the Cloud][cryocloud], or NASA Goddard's [Open Science Studio][oss].
 If you are new to using NASA Earthdata Cloud, the [Cloud Cookbook][cookbook] provides a lot of background and resources that are constantly being improved by the [NASA-Openscapes][openscapes] community.
+TODO: cloud optimization

 Second, the notebooks import Python packages that must be installed and discoverable on the host.
 Please use our [environment.yml](./environment.yml) file to [create a Conda environment][conda-env] that satisfies all the dependencies, or otherwise ensure your environment satisifes these dependencies.
-Note that the environment includes the `ipykernel` package, in case you want to [make the environment available to JupyterLab as a kernel][conda-kernel].
+Note that the environment includes the `ipykernel` package in case your JupyterLab includes [nb_conda_kernels][nb_conda_kernels] or you want to manually [make the environment available to JupyterLab as a kernel][conda-kernel].

+### Notebooks

+#### Learn with OCI

+1. Download data using earthaccess
+1. **Earthdata Cloud** File Structure at 3 Processing Levels
+1. substitutions in cloud notebooks needed to run locally

+#### Learn with HARP2

+1. under construction

+#### Learn with SpexONE

+1. under construction

+#### Learn with MODIS

+1. Map Level-2 Chlorophyll with netCDF4
+1. Map Level-2 Chlorophyll with XArray
+1. Map Level-3 Chlorophyll and Rrs with XArray

 ## For Contributors